-The work you’re going to do as a CCS or health information technician is very technical so you’re going to need some serious training if you want to get a job in this field.
+The work you’re going to do as a CCS or health information technician is very technical so you’re going to need some training if you want to get a job in this field.
 To have a career in healthcare information, you’ll need to:

 Take math, biology, computers, and health while still in high school, so you have a head start.

 - Have a high school diploma or GED.

 - Go to a trade school or community college that offers medical billing and coding, or health information technology.

 - Get your certification, which is required by many employers.
-Certifications include: Registered Health Information Technician (RHIT) and Certified Tumor Registrar (CTR).
+Certifications include: Certified Coding specialist (CCS), Registered Health Information Technician (RHIT), and Certified Tumor Registrar (CTR).

 - Become licensed if you are going to become a cancer registrar—they need to be in most states.

 Consider getting a bachelor’s or master’s degree to advance in your career.
 All education requirements will vary depending on the facility you’re applying to.

 Because changes occur within the technology, as well as the entire healthcare field, you’re going to need to keep up with it.
-Which means, there is a large amount of continuing education you’ll be doing if you want to keep up with the times and stay employed!
+Which means, there is some continuing education you’ll be doing if you want to keep up with the times and stay employed!